Let your creativity run wild!

 - Gotham Writer’s Workshop Character Questionnaires

 - This website has an excellent character worksheet, and check out the wonderful main Fiction-Writers-Mentor site, too!

 - Portrait Illustration Maker (knowing what your character looks like will help you make them unique)

 - Behind the Name (my favorite random name generator)

-- Social Security Popular Baby Names By Decade (especially good for historical accuracy)
+- Social Security’s Popular Baby Names By Decade (especially good for historical accuracy)

 Your Author Platform

 Every author is encouraged to have an author platform—a web and social media presence that shows you are a serious professional.
 While creating (and maintaining) a platform takes a lot of time, it’s a necessary task in today’s Internet world.
 Agents and potential publishers will search the internet to examine your reputation and presence.
 These helpful how-to and informational links can help you get started!

 - How to Make a Website (step-by-step guide for WordPress)

 - How To Start A Blog (step-by-step guide)

 - Detailed instructions on backing up your WordPress Blog (very important!)

 - Be sure to back up your Google Accounts (Gmail, Blogger, Drive, etc.)

 - Export your email contact list(s) occasionally.